 While transients normally expire on their own, this isn’t always the case.
 If things go wrong (which happens more than you might think), you can easily get hundreds of thousands of transient records in your site’s wp_options

 table.
 And this can bring your site to a crawl; we’ve seen it many times.
-The good news is, in almost all cases, it’s safe to delete transients as they will rebuild themselves after the fact.

 Expired transients